stragu/stragu.github.io/cv.md

 : second language, fluency (5 years of study in International secondary education, residence in Spain)

 German
-: basic level, spoken and written
+: intermediate level, spoken and written

 ----